Milan Bandić: Parking garages and square remodelling

 In 2013, the city changed the zoning of the sole park in Savica neighbourhood in order to accommodate a plan to build a church in the park.
 Protests, which were ongoing by 2016, intensified in 2017, the election year, by which point Savica residents and activists held round-the-clock sit-ins to prevent construction crews from entering the park.
 A 2016 survey found that the vast majority of Savica residents were opposed to the project, including 72 percent of Catholic residents.
 Two weeks before the elections, Bandić promised that the project would be stopped and called for an end to protests.
 The Ministry of Environmental Protection and Spatial Planning refused to issue a location permit for building the church, and it appeared that the project, which would have placed the church in the most wooded area of the park, was cancelled.
-Nevertheless, the project was renewed in 2018 after Bandić secured another term and began supporting the project.
+Nevertheless, it was renewed in 2018 after Bandić secured another term and began supporting the project.
 In 2019–20, while Bandić was attempting to pass a new general urban master plan, the church project was expanded to incorporate a shrine dedicated to Blessed Alojzije Stepinac and plans for pilgrim tourism which would have caused the removal of the entire park.
-The new master plan failed in the city assembly, and several months later city gave the park a name; there were no further attempts to build in the park as of Bandić's death.
+The new master plan failed in the city assembly, and several months later the park was given a name; there were no further attempts to build in the park as of Bandić's death.
 The success of the Savica park protests was seen as a potential end to unchallenged decision making by Bandić and the city government.